darkoperator/Posh-SSH/Readme.md

 #ChangeLog

+##Version 1.2
+* Added support for zlib compression.
+* Disabbled Dynamic Port Forward function, there seems to be problems with the library.

 ##Version 1.1
 * Added functions for managing SSH Trusted Host list.
 * SCP, SSH Session and SFTP Session cmdlets now verify the SSH Host Fingerprint.